Deivis44/dotfiles/README.md

 git fetch origin main # Make sure you have the latest changes to main git push origin `branch`:main # Push changes from specific branch to main on the remote
 ```

-> Always merge changes to main from the specific branches.

 ***